Hilbre High School Pupil Premium 2018-19

 |Pupils in year groups’ reception to year 11 recorded as Ever 6 service child or in receipt of a child pension from the Ministry of Defence||£300|

-To read the full report, please click on '2017 Pupil Premium Summary Document' below.
+To read our full Pupil Premium report, please click on '2018 Pupil Premium Summary Document' below.

 Please note: As improving progress of Pupil Premium students is a key objective in our School Improvement Plan 2018-19, review of our Pupil Premium strategy is on-going.
 The report accessible below, is updated annually.